info@ayurvedamysore.org

 Varieties of external usage of Sneha have been explained in Ayurveda classics, which can be selected in both healthy and unhealthy person.
 Some of them are:

-• Pariseka (Pouring the oil over the body systematically)
+• Pariseka (Systematic pouring of the oil over the body)

-• Pichu (Keeping cotton (which is dipped in the leuk warm oil) over the affected area.)
+• Pichu (Keeping cotton (which is soaked in the warm oil) over the affected area.)

-• Basti (Keeping oil over the affected area for few time with the help of reservoir made out of
+• Basti (Keeping oil over the affected area for few time with the help of reservoir, made out of wheat flour or black-gram paste)

-• Karna poorana (Filling ears with medicated oils, keeping for few minutes)
+• Karna poorana (Filling ears with medicated oil, keeping for few minutes)

 Internal (आभ्यन्तर स्नेह)